El Salvador and Costa Rica

 Fidel Xinico Tum

-Fidel is a program coordinator.
+Fidel is the site coordinator.
 Fidel is a Guatemalan citizen of the Cakchiquel Maya ethnic group.
 He is from a small village called Chipiacul, in the Department of Chimaltenango.
 He studied at the Catholic High School Seminary in Sololá, and at Francisco Marroquín University in Guatemala City, where he received a B.A. in Secondary Education and Philosophy.
 In 1984, Fidel received a scholarship from the New Ulm Dioceses of Minnesota to study at St. Paul Seminary at the University of St. Thomas in St. Paul, Minnesota, where he graduated with a M. Div. in 1988.

 Since returning to Guatemala in 1988, Fidel worked with the San Lucas Tolimán Parish as director of catechists and delegates of the word, as well as teacher and high school principal in his home village.
 He also worked closely with Sister Parish since its inception in Guatemala, organizing parish-to-parish linkages, and working with delegations.